dtaht/blog-cerowrt/content/post/real_results.md

 Most wifi connections are highly asymmetric.
 You might be getting mcs12 from the AP (because it has good antennas) and only mcs1 from the client (because they don't).
-Here you can clearly see the effect of asymmetry between the lowest and highest rates on TCP.
+Here you can clearly see the effect of asymmetry between the lowest and highest rates on the TCP "ack" backchannel.

 {{< figure src="/flent/airtime-c2/downloads_somewhat_bound_by_uplink_rate.svg" >}}